srImathE satakOpAya nama:

 - the ultimate manifestation of such bonding of emperumAn with AzhwAr himself

-- such bonding is casually done with everyone by emperumAn
+- such bonding being casually done with everyone by emperumAn

-- bonding of emperumAn with devotees wanting to fulfill their desires completely
+- bonding of emperumAn with devotees desiring to fulfil their desires completely

-- there is no limit to the number of avathArams that are taken by him to mix with his devotees
+- there being no limit to the number of avathArams which are taken by him to mix with his devotees

-- such avathArams of emperumAn appear with divine/distinct symbols for the enjoyment of his devotees
+- such avathArams of emperumAn appearing with divine/distinct symbols for the enjoyment of his devotees

-- such emperumAn is understood only through vEdham.
+- such emperumAn being understood only through vEdham.

 Highlights from periyavAchchAn piLLai‘s introduction

 See nampiLLai‘s introduction.